Categories

 Applicants need to send the message that they are ready to hit the deck running if admitted.
 If you clearly need to improve GMAT scores or pursue a leadership role but don’t do so, you are conveying a negative message.
 Showing a sense of urgency sends a powerful message that you will add value to classmates, faculty, and the MBA program itself from day one.

-What Makes a Good MBA Candidate?
+Do You Make a Good MBA Candidate?